KabilanBaskaran0807/VLSI-LAB-EXP-1/README.md

 # VLSI-LAB-EXPERIMENTS
 # AIM:
-To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.
+To simulate and synthesis Logic Gates,Adders and Subtractor using vivado

 # APPARATUS REQUIRED:
 Vivado